Lake Como, Italy Weather Details

 Real-Time Lake Como Italy Weather Details and Statistics

-Except for a few afternoon clouds, mainly sunny.
-High 19C.
+Sunny along with a few clouds.
+High near 10C.
 Winds light and variable.

 Temperatures and Best Times to Visit